Forecast Evaluation

 Important

-Evaluation at ECMWF will use the same functions and datasets supplied through these modules.
+Evaluation performed at ECMWF for the AI Weather Quest will use the same functions and datasets supplied through these modules.

 In addition to forecasted probabilities, three datasets are required for forecast evaluation.
 These datasets, and the important functions within the retrieve_evaluation_data module for downloading such data, include:

-• Climatological quintile boundaries which are compared against observed conditions: retrieve_20yr_quintile_clim
+• Climatological quantile boundaries which are compared against observed conditions: retrieve_20yr_quantile_clim

 • Land fraction values which are used to exclude oceanic grid points: retrieve_land_sea_mask